arkhipenko/clonezilla/README.md

  5. Save `grub.cfg` file

-The autobackup setup of Clonezilla is not complete.
+The autobackup setup of Clonezilla is now complete.

 ### Target computer preparation